chintha023/customer-rewards-rest/README.md

 Testing process:
 Run the spring boot application class, application will start using the integrated tomcat server on port 8080.

-Use the below endpoints and sample test data for testing For all customers: http://localhost:8080/customer/rewards/all For one customer using customer id: http://localhost:8080/customer/rewards/all
+Use the below endpoints and sample test data for testing, For all customers: http://localhost:8080/customer/rewards/all For one customer using customer id: http://localhost:8080/customer/rewards/all